intephom/artifact/README.md

 ## Overview

 - A simple Lisp dialect
-- Includes a an expression builder and querier
+- Includes an expression builder and querier

 ## Requirements